ArcaneEngineer/VoxelSpace/README.md

 ## Goals

-1. To push performance limits usign modern hardware.
+1. Push performance limits using modern hardware.
 Parallelize by using multiple worker threads or by running WebGPU either on the main thread or in a decicated worker thread, computing the results into a buffer, and rendering that to a fullscreen quad.
-Vectorisation of operations will also help.
+Vectorise arithmetic ops e.g. in shaders.

 2. Explore possibility of adapting this renderer to solve the problems which Ken Silverman's phenonmenal [Voxlap Engine](http://advsys.net/ken/voxlap.htm) solved: Using an ostensibly 2D, RLE column marching raycaster to achieve 3D perspective without perspective distortion when looking up and down, while supporting terrain overhangs (caves, tunnels).

-3. Include a toggleable minimap showing the 2D rays being marched along the heightmap terrain, their lengths, spread angle, and sample points. (was working, currently broken)
+3. Include a toggleable minimap showing the 2D rays being marched along the heightmap terrain, their lengths, spread angle, and sample points.
+This assists understanding for both beginners and those actively working on their own raycasters (as info used for debugging).

 ![front to back rendering](images/nonlinearsampling1.png)
 ![front to back rendering](images/nonlinearsampling2.png)